hlopes23/Forms-Exercises/README.md

 # Forms Exercises

-This project contains an exercise focused on building and validating a form using modern HTML and CSS.
+This project contains an exercise focused on building and validating a form using HTML and CSS.

 ## Contents